3 Mistakes to Avoid in Estate Planning

 Why do you need to work with a lawyer to create an estate plan?
 One reason is to avoid the mistakes people often make when they decide to do it themselves.
-Here are three common mistakes people make in estate planning, and why they are a bad idea.
+Below are 3 common mistakes people make in estate planning, and why they are a bad idea.

 However, adding anyone else as a joint tenant can create other problems such as:

 - The new joint owner could misappropriate the asset.
-After all, you gave it to him or her.
+After all, you gave it to them.

-- Did you file a gift tax return when you added his/her name to your asset?
+- Did you file a gift tax return when you added their name to your asset?
 Adding a name to an asset is a gift.

-- Do you really want to expose your money to someone else’s problems (for example, adding children or relative as joint tenants)?
-If the joint tenant gets involved in a divorce, bankruptcy or lawsuit, your asset may be tied up in a long legal battle and you lose your money.
+- Do you really want to expose your money to someone else’s problems (for example, adding children or relatives as joint tenants)?
+If the joint tenant gets involved in a divorce, bankruptcy, or lawsuit, your asset may be tied up in a long legal battle, and you could lose your money.

 A simple will does not avoid probate.
-If your assets exceed $100,000 at your death, probate will take at least one year and 6 percent to 8 percent of your estate before your beneficiaries receive any money.
-Trust provisions within a will can prevent an 18-year-old from inheriting his/her entire share in one payment.
+If your assets exceed $100,000 at your death, probate will take at least 1 year and 6-8% of your estate before your beneficiaries receive any money.
+Trust provisions within a will can prevent an 18-year-old from inheriting their entire share in one payment.

-People with large estates will create a tax for their beneficiaries from 37 percent to 50 percent of the amount exceeding $1 million by relying on a simple will or joint tenancy.
+People with large estates can create a tax for their beneficiaries of 37-50% of the amount exceeding $1 million by relying on a simple will or joint tenancy.
 Utilizing tax provisions in your estate documents help protect your heirs from estate taxes.
 A trust can protect what you want your children to inherit.